cosmos/cosmos-sdk/docs/basics/query-lifecycle.md

 * **RPC Client**: The Tendermint RPC Client, or node, to which requests are relayed.
 * **Keyring**: A [Key Manager](../basics/accounts.md#keyring) used to sign transactions and handle other operations with keys.
 * **Output Writer**: A [Writer](https://pkg.go.dev/io/#Writer) used to output the response.
-* **Configurations**: The flags configured by the user for this command, including `--height`, specifying the height of the blockchain to query and `--indent`, which indicates to add an indent to the JSON response.
+* **Configurations**: The flags configured by the user for this command, including `--height`, specifying the height of the blockchain to query, and `--indent`, which indicates to add an indent to the JSON response.

-The `client.Context` also contains various functions such as `Query()` which retrieves the RPC Client and makes an ABCI call to relay a query to a full-node.
+The `client.Context` also contains various functions such as `Query()`, which retrieves the RPC Client and makes an ABCI call to relay a query to a full-node.

 +++ https://github.com/cosmos/cosmos-sdk/blob/v0.46.0/client/context.go#L25-L63